CSALabsAutomation/azure-synapse-query-layer-labs/steps/02_analyze-data-using-serverless-pools/documentation.md

 ### Authoring SQL Script and Run the SQL script:

-1. After opening Synapse Studio, navigate to **_Develop_** menu at left side, then select the **"+"** icon and choose SQL script.
+1. Again, navigate to **_Develop_** menu at left side, then select the **"+"** icon and choose SQL script.

      ![addSqlScript](./assets/04-add_sql_script.jpg "add sql script")

-1. Copy and paste the snippet on the place given below in SQL Scripts section

-1. Choose the specific serverless SQL pool(built-in) from the Connect to drop-down menu.
+2. Choose the specific serverless SQL pool(built-in) from the Connect to drop-down menu.
 Or  if necessary, database can be selected.

-1. In the properties section on the right pane renaming the script as  ``nyc_sql``
+3. In the properties section on the right pane renaming the script as  ``nyc_sql``

+4. Copy and paste the snippet on the place given below in SQL Scripts section

+5. Replace <rawstorageaccountName> place holder with the Raw strorage account name in all the query. (ref prerequisite section)

-1. Select the Run button to execute your SQL script and observe the results.
+6. Select the Run button to execute your SQL script and observe the results.

      ![runSqlScript](./assets/04-run_sql_script.jpg "run sql script")